-Get information about the types of work that require a permit.
+Get information about the types of work that require a permit in Portland.
+The City of Portland also issues building permits for the City of Maywood Park.

 Why you need permits